ofiwg/libfabric/man/fi_rma.3.md

 ## fi_writev

-The fi_writev call adds support for a scatter-gather list to fi_write and/or fi_writemem.
+The fi_writev call adds support for a scatter-gather list to fi_write.
 The fi_writev transfers the set of data buffers referenced by the iov parameter to the remote memory region.
-The format of iov parameter is specified by the user when the endpoint is created.
-See fi_getinfo for more details on iov formats.

-## fi_writeto

-The fi_writeto function is equivalent to fi_write for unconnected endpoints.

 ## fi_writemsg